collective-soundworks/soundworks/manual/1-overview.md

 *Soundworks* is a framework to create collaborative/collective music experiences where users interact through their mobile devices.
 The framework is entirely based on web APIs with a Node.js server and provides a set of services to easily setup the infrastructure of an applications and to focus on its audiovisual rendering and interaction design.

-# Documentation

-The documentation can be found at [http://collective-soundworks.github.io/soundworks/](http://collective-soundworks.github.io/soundworks/).

 # Authors

 - [Norbert Schnell](mailto:Nobert.Schnell@ircam.fr)